dobairoland/ZyEHW/README.md

 ## Related publications

+1. R. Dobai, L. Sekanina: [Low-Level Flexible Architecture with Hybrid Reconfiguration for Evolvable Hardware][trets15], In: ACM Transactions on Reconfigurable Technology and Systems, vol. 8, no. 3, art. no. 20, 2015.

+1. R. Dobai, K. Glette, J. Torresen, L. Sekanina: [Evolutionary Digital Circuit Design with Fast Candidate Solution Establishment in Field Programmable Gate Arrays][ices14], In: 2014 IEEE International Conference on Evolvable Systems, 85-92, 2014.

+1. R. Dobai: [Evolutionary On-line Synthesis of Hardware Accelerators for Software Modules in Reconfigurable Embedded Systems][fpl14], In: 2014 24th International Conference on Field Programmable Logic and Applications (FPL), 2014.

 1. R. Dobai, L. Sekanina: [Image Filter Evolution on the Xilinx Zynq Platform][ahs13], In: 2013 NASA/ESA Conference on Adaptive Hardware and Systems, 164-171, 2013.